Rescued by an Egyptian in Berlin

 Dr. Mohamed Helmy and Frieda Szturmann

-Dr. Mohamed Helmy was born in Khartoum in 1901 to Egyptian parents.
-In 1922 Helmy went to Germany to study medicine and settled in Berlin.
-After he completed his studies, he went to work at the Robert Koch Institute in Berlin, but was dismissed in 1937.
+Dr. Mohamed Helmy was born in Khartoum in 1901 to Egyptian Dr. Mohamed Helmy was born in Khartoum in 1901 to Egyptian parents.
+In 1922 he went to Germany to study medicine and settled in Berlin.
+After completing his studies, he went to work at the Robert Koch Hospital in Berlin (later called Moabit Hospital), where he rose to the role of head of the urology department.
+Helmy became witness to the dismissal of Jewish doctors from the hospital in 1933.
 (A study conducted by the Robert Koch Institute in 2009 showed that the Institute was heavily involved in Nazi medical policy).
-According to Nazi racial theory Dr. Helmy was defined as a Hamit or Hamitic (the descendants of Ham, son of Noah) – a term adopted from 19th century racial science, defining the natives of North Africa, the Horn of Africa, South Arabia, including Ancient Egyptians.
-Not being of Aryan race, Dr. Helmy was forbidden to work in the public health system; he was also unable to marry his German fiancée.
-Moreover, in 1939 he was arrested together with other Egyptian nationals, but released a year later because of health problems.
+Helmy himself was not fired, but according to Nazi racial theory he was defined as a Hamit or Hamitic (the descendants of Ham, son of Noah) – a term adopted from 19th century racial science, defining the natives of North Africa, the Horn of Africa, South Arabia, including Ancient Egyptians.
+Not being of Aryan race, Dr. Helmy was discriminated against; he was fired from the hospital in 1938, and was unable to marry his German fiancée, Annie Ernst.
+Moreover, in 1939 and again in 1940 he was arrested together with other Egyptian nationals, but released a year later because of health problems.

 Helmy also helped Anna Gutman’s mother, Julie, step-father Gerog Wehr, and her grandmother, Cecilie Rudnik.
 He provided for them and attended to their medical needs.
 He arranged for Cecilie Rudnik to be hidden in the home of Frieda Szturmann.
 For over a year Szturmann hid and protected the elderly lady and shared her food rations with her.